sails101/contribute-to-sails101/README.md

 ---

-I am going to explain the step by step procedure for integrating Passport to your Sails app usinga passport.js-based authentication generator called [sails-generate-auth](https://www.npmjs.com/package/sails-generate-auth)
+I am going to explain the step by step procedure for integrating Passport to your Sails app using a passport.js-based authentication generator called [sails-generate-auth](https://www.npmjs.com/package/sails-generate-auth)

 #### Steps